Projective completions of graded unipotent quotients

-One special situation (the \lq internal' case) arises when $R$ itself has a central one-parameter subgroup $\GG_m$ whose adjoint action on the Lie algebra of $U$ has only strictly positive weights.
-This situation holds for many non-reductive groups $H$; examples include any parabolic subgroup of a reductive group, or the automorphism group of any complete simplicial toric variety, or the group of $k$-jets of biholomorphisms of $(\CC^p,0)$.
+One special situation (the \lq internal' case) arises when $R$ itself has a central one-parameter subgroup $\l_{int} : \GG_m \to Z(R)$ whose adjoint action on the Lie algebra of $U$ has only strictly positive weights.
+We say then that $H$ has internally graded unipotent radical, and we can construct an \lq external' grading with associated semi-direct product